rundeck/docs/en/administration/security/authentication.md

   1. If auth succeeds, finish with successful authentication
   2. If auth fails, finish with failed authentication

+# Jaas Authorization Testing

+If you would like to test your Jaas configuration without restarting Rundeck every time you make a change to your Jaas configuration, you can execute the command:

+    $ java -jar -Drundeck.jaaslogin=true -Dloginmodule.name=$LOGIN_MODULE_NAME -Drdeck.base=$RD_BASE_DIR rundeck.war --testauth

+    ex.

+    $ java -jar -Drundeck.jaaslogin=true -Dloginmodule.name=RDpropertyfilelogin -Drdeck.base=/etc/rundeck rundeck.war --testauth
+    $ Checking file: /etc/rundeck/server/config/jaas-loginmodule.conf
+    $ Checking login module: RDpropertyfilelogin
+    $ Enter user name: admin
+    $ Enter password admin <-- This is masked in actual use
+    $ Login Succeeded!

+The Jaas configuration file you are testing against will be printed out, along with the name of the login module you are testing.
+You will be prompted to enter a username and password.
+These will be compared against your current Jaas configuration.
+If the login is successful you will see: `Login Succeeded!`
+If the login fails a stacktrace will be printed out which will contain the details about the failure.

 # Container authentication and authorization

 Container Authentication provides the Servlet context used by Rundeck